-ntroduction to the MultiSpec Program nd Computer-aided Mapping Tutorial 512 x 512 pixel Landsat image data of the 15 km x 15 km GLOBE Study Site computer capable of running MultiSpec omputer software MUC Field Guide or MUC System Table and MUC Glossary of Terms □ M IultiSpec software

-What To Do
+What You Need ☐ Introduction to the MultiSpec Program and Computer-aided Mapping Tutorial (from the MultiSpec CD) ☐ MultiSpec computer software ☐ 512 x 512 pixel Landsat TM image data of the 15 km x 15 km GLOBE Study Site lue Computer capable of running MultiSpec computer software ☐ MUC Field Guide or MUC System Table and MUC Glossary of Terms What To Do , , , , , , , , , , , , , , , , , , , 1.
+Start the MultiSpec program on the com aputer.
+2. Open the file containing the Landsat TM image of your GLOBE Study Site.
+It is labeled

-- 1. Start the MultiSpec program on the computer. - 2.
-Open the file containing the Landsat image of your GLOBE Study Site.
-It is labeled - 3.
-Create a new project and select Cluster from the Processor menu. - 4.
+- 3. Create a new project and select Cluster from the Processor menu. - 4.
 Select the appropriate number of clusters according to the number of groups you wish to classify.
 The first time you should use the default of 10 clusters, unless your teacher says otherwise.
-Provide the system with other information as directed in the Introduction to the MultiSpec Program and the Computer-aided Mapping Tutorial. - 5.
+Provide the system with other information as directed in the Introduction to the MultiSpec Program and the Computer-aided Mapping Tutorial (from the MultiSpec CD). - 5.
 Once the image has been clustered, examine the area included in each cluster. - 6.
 Assign a land cover class to each cluster. - a.
 If you know the land cover type of an area, assign a land cover class from the MUC System to the cluster. - b.
 If you do not know the land cover of an area, use the data from a Land Cover Sample Site within the area to assign the land cover class from the MUC System. - If there are no land cover sites within the area of a cluster, perform the Land Cover Sample Site Protocol for a site within this area. - If there are multiple sites within an area, use only one of these sites to make the land cover class assignment and reserve the others for performing an accuracy assessment. - 7.
 Rename each cluster to correspond with its appropriate MUC class. - 8.
 Save the classified clustered image.
-Use the File menu to save it onto the computer, a disk or a USB storage device as a TIFF file.
+Use the File menu to save it onto a disk as a TIFF file.